nyx-space/docs/docs/anise/explanation/index.md

-Explanation is a discusive treatment of a subject, that permits reflection.
+> Explanation is a discusive treatment of a subject, that permits reflection.
 Explanation is **understanding-oriented**.
 -- [_Diataxis_](https://www.diataxis.fr/tutorials/)

-This section delves into the design of ANISE, how it is validated, and how it may differ from the SPICE toolkit in its results but why you can still trust it.
+This section delves into the design of ANISE, how it is validated, and how its results may very minutely differ from those of the SPICE toolkit but why you should actually trust ANISE instead.